Mohammadjamiu/tahugo_updated/content/how-to-tech/no-utility-classes-were-detected-in-your-source-files-fixed.md

 mathjax: false
 Google_Ads: true
 ---
-In this post, I am going to highlight how to troubleshoot "No utility classes were detected in your source files" error in tailwindcss.
+In this post, I am going to highlight how to troubleshoot **“No utility classes were detected in your source files”** error in tailwindcss.

 The problem comes most time due to file path not configured properly.
 So if you don't have a tailwindcss config file in your project, then that might be one of the issue.